alcatrazEscapee/no-tree-punching/README.md

 The first thing you will want to cut is some rocks, to make more flint shards.
 With sticks, flint, and some plant fibers you can now make a crude axe.
 Now you can gather some logs.
 To cut logs down into planks, or more sticks, you have to use your axe in the crafting grid.

 With a crafting table you can make yourself a crude shovel and pickaxe, and prepare to go mining.
 Note that stone will break into smaller stone pieces, which you need to piece back together to make cobblestone.
-You can also make a coxy firepit, made by tossing three sticks, plant string, and a log and clicking and holding with a fire starter.
+You can also make a cozy firepit, made by tossing three sticks, plant string, and a log and clicking and holding with a fire starter.
 These can be used to cook food, and also make easy torches.

 ## Features